Tejiendo Historias |

 1 / 3

-• Natasha Samreny
+• Natasha Samreny, Your Hostess

-Natasha is a third culture kid who traded in Mormon seminary for solo book clubs at the bar.
+Natasha Samreny is a third culture kid who traded in Mormon seminary for solo book clubs at the bar.
 Samreny aligns with anyone who treats garlic as a primary food group.
 She teaches performance storytelling, and has produced and featured in comedy and storytelling shows around the world.
 Samreny trained at The Second City theater in Chicago and has performed at the Improv, Zanie’s, Latina Comedy Festival, Boston Comedy Arts Festival, Detroit Women of Comedy Festival, and Edinburgh's Festival Fringe.

 RILA's Tejiendo Historias receives funding from the Rhode Island Foundation and the Rhode Island State Council on the Arts.